 Do you own your own business?
 Getting ready to start a new business?
-Wading through legal documentation can be a daunting task, to say nothing of writing your own.
+Wading through business legal documentation can be a daunting task, to say nothing of writing your own.
 If you’ve ever downloaded or purchased a CD of legal forms with the intent of drafting your own contract, please proceed cautiously.
 Many of these documents are not drafted with Michigan law in mind.

 If you draft a legal document, and any part of that document is ambiguous, a court of law is required to read ambiguity in favor of the other party.
 A written document also takes priority over any oral agreements that were made before the contract was signed.
 You must be absolutely certain that your final document contains everything that was discussed, such as warranties, payments terms, etc., or they will not be considered part of the contract.